berzerk0/Probable-Wordlists/README.md

 ## Dictionary-Style Lists

 Wordlists including dictionaries, encyclopedic lists and miscellaneous.
-Do not contain information found with the password label.
+Wordlists in this folder were not necessarily associated with the *"password"* label.

 ## Tasklist and Plans